 - Motive Decay: Any ideological pretense that Averin might once have had is now gone, replaced with a simple desire to pillage German settlers in RK Moskowien.

 - Shout-Out: The first paragraph in Averin's in-game description is based directly on the opening paragraph of "The Phoenix on the Sword", with only the proper names and a few other words replaced.
 It also draws on Conan the Barbarian (1982), which popularized many of the same quotes, and ends with that film's Genghis Khan tribute.

 See his entry on the Komi subpage.

-A Tatar nation-state.
-It was founded after USSR's collapse and since then was always neutral in Russian region's politics.
+A Tatar ethnic republic.
+It was founded after USSR's collapse and since then was always neutral in Russian regional politics.

 - The Theocracy: The Islamic Republic of Bashkurdistan is organised along religious lines, with imams in charge of major decisions and subjecting people to Islamic law.